marbl/parsnp/README.md

 # Installation
 ## From conda
-Parsnp is available on the [Bioconda](https://bioconda.github.io/user/install.html#set-up-channels) channel.
+Parsnp is available on [Bioconda](https://bioconda.github.io/recipes/parsnp/README.html).
 This is the recommended method of installation.
-Once you have [added the Bioconda channel](https://bioconda.github.io/user/install.html#set-up-channels) to your conda environment, `parsnp` can be installed via
+Once you have [added the Bioconda channel](https://bioconda.github.io/#usage) to your conda environment, `parsnp` can be installed via
 ```
-conda install parsnp
+conda install -c bioconda parsnp
 ```

 Instructions for building Parsnp from source are available towards the end of this README.